urre/alfredinary/readme.md

 ## Use

 Open up Alfred and type "Alfredinary".
-Or just begin typing "Alfredi..", or "Alf..." 😊
+Or just begin typing "Alfredi..", or "Alf..." + <kbd>Enter</kbd>

 <img width="701" alt="Alfred" src="https://cloud.githubusercontent.com/assets/307676/19521683/c3a6a33c-9614-11e6-9b4b-b537807d1135.png">

-Your screenshot is now safe and sound over at your Cloudinary account.
+Take a screenshot as usual, mark section of your screen or use <kbd>Space</kbd> to select the current window.

+Alfredinary now uploads that screenshot to your Cloudinary account, and you will get back a https image link.
+J

+Enjoy!

 ![Cloudinary](https://cloud.githubusercontent.com/assets/307676/19523739/b9d18f78-961b-11e6-96ff-49bedaf8b690.jpg)

-Enjoy!